Characters of the Final Fantasy VII series: Concept and creation

-The game's plot was created by Sakaguchi, although the majority of scenario writing was done by Yoshinori Kitase and Kazushige Nojima, who conceived of the Shinra plot thread, Cloud and Sephiroth's relationship and Cloud's backstory.
-The Lifestream, the source of life for the planet, was one of the earliest concepts created for VII, but its depiction and purpose changed drastically during development.
-The concepts behind the Lifestream and Aerith's iconic death scene were sparked in Sakaguchi by the death of his mother, which inspired a wish to create a realistic death for Aerith rather than a "Hollywood" sacrificial death.
+The game's plot was created by Sakaguchi, although most scenario writing was done by Yoshinori Kitase and Kazushige Nojima, who conceived Shinra, Cloud and Sephiroth's relationship, and Cloud's backstory.
+The Lifestream, the source of life for the Planet, was one of the earliest concepts created for VII, but its depiction and purpose changed drastically during development.
+The concepts behind the Lifestream and Aerith's iconic death scene were sparked in Sakaguchi by the death of his mother, which inspired him to create a realistic death for Aerith rather than a "Hollywood" sacrificial death.

 The "dark" theme described by Nomura is continued throughout the Compilation, with characters such as Kadaj, Loz and Yazoo in Final Fantasy VII: Advent Children and the Tsviets in Dirge of Cerberus: Final Fantasy VII.
-Kitase stated that voice acting was one of the topics to which the Compilation team paid close attention.
+Kitase stated that voice acting was one of the topics which the Compilation team paid close attention to.
 As Cloud and Vincent have similar personalities, care was taken to differentiate between them and their dialogue.
-The compilation was originally conceived as only one title (Advent Children), which focused on Tifa and Cloud, but they eventually expanded it into a collection which included other games focusing on other characters, such as Zack and Vincent.
-Nomura himself requested Hajime Tabata, the director of Before Crisis, to create a game focusing on the Turks.
+The compilation was originally conceived as only one title (Advent Children), which focused on Tifa and Cloud, but they eventually expanded it into a collection which included games focusing on other characters, such as Zack and Vincent.
+Nomura requested Hajime Tabata, the director of Before Crisis, to create a game focusing on the Turks.